And Miles to Go Before We Sleep

-These majestic African inspired walking sticks could possibly be fences, barriers, African ceptors to protect, to exalt.
+These majestic African-inspired walking sticks could possibly be fences, barriers, African ceptors to protect, to exalt.
 They could be emblem of nobility, an instrument of battle or ritual.
-They could possibly suggest we all as humans move beyond hatred for one another and embrace our commonalties.
+They could possibly suggest we all as humans move beyond hatred for one another and embrace our commonalities.
 We were all born with the capacity to love, have compassion for one another.
 Hate is learned.

 These majestic sticks are adorned with cockle burs—prickly seed pods that could represent African hair in its natural state.
 Once a racial epithet, our hair is considered a symbol of strength and resilience.
 As many of us embrace the texture of our hair, we can say today, as we many echoed in the 60s and 70s, our hair is beautiful.
 Blackness is beautiful.